optimajet/DWKit/VacationRequest/readme.txt

         chmod +x start.sh
         ./start.sh

-4) Open the folloing url in your browser: http://localhost:48800
+5) Open the following url in your browser: http://localhost:48800

 To access the application, use the following default access parameters:
 Login: admin